Andrew de Burgh: Career

 In 2015, de Burgh wrote, produced and directed the psychological thriller short film Just One Drink.
-Telling the story of a mysterious woman (Barbara Nedeljakova) who uses Facebook to lure two young men to her apartment for a New Year's Eve party, the film premiered at the Chinese American Film Festival.
-In his review of the film, Cinema Crazed critic Felix Vasquez said of de Burgh, "if Just One Drink is anything to go by, he has potential to create a cinematic masterpiece".
+Starring Barbara Nedeljakova, the film premiered at the Chinese American Film Festival and scored a 100% rating on the review aggregator site Rotten Tomatoes.
+In her review of the film, Dread Central critic Staci Layne Wilson called de Burgh "a promising young director".
 In 2016, he played series regular Sean Mercer in season five of the Daytime Emmy nominated web series Youthful Daze alongside Chrishell Stause, Melissa Archer, Bryan Dattilo, Sarah Joy Brown, Eden Riegel and Sean Kanan.

 In 2017, he wrote, produced and directed the short silent film The Twisted Doll which premiered at the Polish Film Festival Los Angeles.
-In the same year, he wrote and directed the virtual reality horror short film Queen of Hearts starring Christina Calph of the films Arthur and Tower Heist.
+In the same year, he wrote and directed the virtual reality horror short film Queen of Hearts which starred Christina Calph of the film Arthur.

-After founding the production company Sacred Ember Films, he wrote, produced and directed the science fiction film The Bestowal (2019) which had its World Premiere at MegaCon and also screened at the Dhaka International Film Festival, the Hoboken International Film Festival and the Lake City International Film Festival (where he won the festival's Best Director award).
+After founding the production company Sacred Ember Films, he wrote, produced and directed the science fiction film The Bestowal (2019) which had its World Premiere at MegaCon and screened at the Dhaka International Film Festival.
+It had its Virginia premiere at the Clifton Film Celebration, where it was nominated for Best Feature Film.
+Starburst critic Ryan Pollard called it "unique, challenging and thought-provoking".
 The film tells the story of a suicidal businessman (Sam Brittan) who is visited by an inter-dimensional being appearing in the form of a beautiful woman (Sharmita Bhattacharya).
-Drawing comparisons to Interstellar, the film scored an approval rating of 75% on Rotten Tomatoes, based on 8 reviews.
-Starburst critic Ryan Pollard called it "unique, challenging and thought-provoking".
-It was released on Amazon Prime Video, Tubi, Google Play and YouTube Movies by Indie Rights in November 2019.

-In 2021, de Burgh co-produced and directed the animated short film The Legend of Santa which premiered at the BAFTA qualifying film festival DokuFest.
-Based on the children's book A Magical Christmas Adventure by British author Daniel Colyer, the film tells an origin story of Santa Claus that combines historical fiction and fantasy elements.
-In his review of the movie, Film Threat critic Bobby LePire said of it, "the film's world is inviting and feels truly magical".
+In 2021, de Burgh co-produced and directed the animated short film The Legend of Santa.
+Based on the children's book A Magical Christmas Adventure by author Daniel Colyer, the film tells an origin story of Santa Claus based on Saint Nicholas in the 4th century.